 Age-related macular degeneration (AMD) is the leading cause of vision loss in Canada.
-There are more than one million Canadians living with AMD, approximately 100,000 of whom have experienced blindness or partial sight as a result.
+There are about 1.4 million Canadians living with AMD, many of whom have vision loss or are at risk.

 Other major causes of vision loss include diabetic retinopathy, glaucoma, cataracts and refractive error.